Study Options

 • From the 2024/25 academic year, English Literature modules can be found in the Humanities section of the Study Abroad Programme module catalogue.

-4. The Study Abroad Office cannot provide timetable information for modules in advance, as the University of Reading teaching timetable is only finalised shortly before the start of each term.
+4. The Study Abroad Office cannot provide timetable information for modules in advance, as the University of Reading teaching timetable is only finalised shortly before the start of each semester.
 A Study Abroad Programme student’s personal timetable is only available after you join us at Reading, after your modules have been finalised.

 5. The University of Reading reserves the right to amend its module offering, and cannot guarantee access to particular modules or combinations of modules.
 This means that all modules a student chooses in their Programme application are provisional until after you join us at Reading, after your modules have been finalised.